 If the wood is allowed to dry prior to installation, a small gap should be left between boards.

 Ultimately, your deck boards should have an edge gap between ¼ inch and ⅜ inch to allow for proper ventilation, draining and for debris to pass through.
 Wet or dry, boards should be installed tight end-to-end.

 Always use the best-looking side of a deck board for the deck surface.
-Nail thinner boards to thicker boards.
+Fasten thinner boards to thicker boards.

 For cut ends of treated lumber, we recommend you use a brush-on wood preservative.
 Copper naphthenate formulations are available from home centers, lumber dealers and hardware stores.

 You can use nails or screws when you build your deck.
 However, screws are more secure and don’t pop out of the wood like nails do, making them the superior option for securing the deck and for safety.
 Nails that pop out of the deck can become a nuisance, not to mention they can injure your feet or those of your loved ones.
 Additionally, nails don’t fasten the deck as securely or for as long a period of time as screws do.

 Viance always recommends that current building codes be consulted for up-to-date lists of approved fasteners.
 Hot-dipped galvanized and stainless-steel fasteners are recommended for use with preservative treated wood.
 There are also several new-coated fastener systems available.

 Hot-dipped galvanizing is a process of coating zinc over bare steel to provide a protective layer.
 The bare steel is cleaned, pickled, fluxed and then dipped in a molten bath of zinc and allowed to cool prior to inspection and shipping.